nondeterministic/oorep_importer/README.md

 == Zudecken, Hitze, usw. amel.: Clem.
 (2) Hep.
 Nux-v.
 (3) Rhus-t.
 Stront-c.
 (2)
 ```

-where the amount of trailing `=`-characters shows the depth of a (sub-) rubric with respect to its parent rubric.
+where the number of trailing `=`-characters shows the depth of a (sub-) rubric with respect to its parent rubric.
-Every rubric occupies a single line in the input file.
-Chapters (i.e., root rubrics) have only a single trailing
+Chapters (i.e., root rubrics) have therefore only a single trailing `=`-character.
+Every rubric occupies exactly a
-`=`-character.
+single line in the input file.

 # Usage